Welcome to Ireland’s capital city, Dublin or in Gaelic, Dubhlinn referring to the black pool that lies beneath the grounds of Dublin Castle.

 At Parkes Castle you can depart for a cruise on Lough Gill (an inspiration for some of Yeat’s poetry) on the Rose of Innisfree tourboat where the captain will regale you with some of Yeats poems.

 Sligo is also famed for its beaches and Surfing at places such as Strandhill and Mullaghmore or you could always indulge yourself by taking a rejuvenating traditional seaweed bath.
-These therapeutic baths are available at award winning Voya Seaweed Baths at Strandhill, and the Edwardian Kilcullen’s Seaweed Baths at Enniscrone.
-Overnight: Sligo / Mayo (Bed & Full Breakfast)
+These therapeutic baths are available at award-winning Voya Seaweed Baths at Strandhill, and the Edwardian Kilcullen’s Seaweed Baths at Enniscrone.
+Overnight: Sligo/Donegal (Bed & Full Breakfast)

 Originally built as a private home in 1868, it became home to the Irish order of Benedictine nuns who still live there today.
 Explore the visitor centre, part of the house and the beautifully restored Victorian walled garden.